HumanCellAtlas/dcp-community/rfcs/text/0000-zendesk-triage-sop.md

 `[dcp-community/rfc\#\](https://github.com/HumanCellAtlas/dcp-community/pull/\<PR\#\>)`

-# Technical Support SOP
+# User Support SOP

 ## Summary

-This process RFC describes how the DCP handles technical support requests through the use of the Zendesk application and other processes.
+This process RFC describes how the DCP handles user support requests through the use of the Zendesk application and other processes.

 ## Author(s)